Training happens once — inference runs billions of times

 output tokens cost more than input

-1 token
+0 token

-generated per decode step — always
+per decode step (unless speculative decoding — see below)

 The autoregressive bottleneck